top of page

 I was told I had two years to live.

+Since that day, people have called my return to health a miracle.
+I call it owning cancer.
 The truth is, you don't know how you'll react to a terminal prognosis until a doctor looks you in the eyes and says, "I'm sorry.
 You're situation is bad.
 You have two years to live."
-Following the initial shock, and given the short time frame, I felt the question I then faced couldn't be "Why me?."
+Following the initial shock, and given the short time frame, I realized the question I faced wasn't "Why me?."
 It had to be, "How me?."

+In the mean time, my hope is to alleviate other peoples' fears and maybe help them find solutions so they too may possibly own their cancer and perhaps extend their lives.
 While all cancers are different, I’ll share with you here what I’ve learned, with an emphasis on prostate cancer.

 - Dennis Maneri

-For many people, a diagnosis of cancer -- especially a terminal one -- means a decision that has to be both quick and binary: Traditional medicine or an alternative approach.
+a diagnosis of cancer -- especially a terminal one -- means a decision that has to be both quick and binary: Traditional medicine or an alternative approach.

-That's no longer the case.
+That is no longer always the case.

 Image by Kristopher Roller

-For General Information and to be Notified on Publication Date and Pricing for
+To be Notified on Publication Date and Pricing for

 Owning Cancer: The Power of Shared Wisdom